meeshh/nextjs-resume/README.md

 ### OpenAI Integration

 The private route includes a unique OpenAI integration.
 Recruiters can post a job offer in a text box, and OpenAI will analyze the offer and dynamically highlight relevant keywords in the résumé page.
 To ensure fair usage, the OpenAI API has a rate limiter using Redis, allowing access to the feature three times per day for each user.

+### Supabase Integration

+The OpenAI feature logs the attempts of users to a supabase database.